Yucheng0208/YOLOv5-and-OpenPose-Combined/README.md

 - **Object Detection**: Utilizes YOLOv5 to detect passengers, wheelchairs, and other objects.
 - **Pose Estimation**: Employs OpenPose to identify passenger postures such as sitting, standing, and hand-raising.
-- **Hardware Integration**: Implements Bluetooth detection and pairing via Raspberry Pi to determine the proximity between the bus and the stop, and uses OpenCV to capture images for analysis.
+- **Hardware Integration**: Implements Bluetooth detection and pairing via Raspberry Pi to determine the proximity between the bus and the stop and uses OpenCV to capture images for analysis.

 ## Prerequisites

-Before starting, ensure your system meets the following requirements:
+Before starting, ensure your System meets the following requirements:

 - **Operating System**: Ubuntu 20.04 or a compatible Linux distribution.
 - **Python Version**: Python 3.8 or higher.